- Optimizely Feature Experimentation

 - Optimizely Performance Edge

-Use Preview to make sure that your experiments and campaigns look and work the way they should, without force parameters, cookies, or the developer console to check experiment functionality.
+Use Preview to ensure that your experiments and campaigns look and work as they should, without force parameters, cookies, or the developer console to check experiment functionality.

 Use Preview mode to: